shuchi111/Fixit-AI-Voicebot-RL/README.md

 Reinforcement learning system that learns a **turn-level dialogue policy** from 1,500 unlabeled real-estate voicebot call transcripts.

-See [plan.md](plan.md) for the full design plan, implementation architecture, and runbook.

 ## Pipeline workflow

 End-to-end flow from raw call logs to a deployable policy with human oversight: